 - Creation of resources to support students’ preparedness for taking employers’ psychometric tests (numeracy and non-verbal reasoning) as well as Numerical Professional Skills Tests for those going into teaching.
 They include sample tests with full solutions and PowerPoint slides with an overview of each test and sample questions.
 A list of available websites and books is also available providing more information and sample tests for practice.
 Resources are suitable for individual study or for use in tutor-led workshops and will be made available online.

-The second aim is to create a guide for staff aiming to develop student employability through the curriculum (reflection/action planning, communication, team working etc) including suggestions for successful strategies, ‘top tips’ etc. The particular focus here will be the employability of students taking STEM subjects.
-Activity associated with this aim is being co-ordinated by Jeff Waldock.
-Please contact him on email@example.com for further details.
+- A guide for staff on how to develop student employability through the curriculum (e.g. reflection/action planning, communication, team working) including suggestions for successful strategies, ‘top tips’ etc. The particular focus here is on the employability of students taking STEM subjects.

 Jonathan Cole (Queen’s University Belfast)

 Anthea Cowen (University of Bedfordshire)

 Many thanks to the former Employability SIG members for their contributions:

 Jeff Waldock (Sheffield Hallam University)